mavlink/mavlink-devguide/en/services/component_information.md

 # Component Metadata Protocol (WIP)

+> [!WARNING]
-> **Warning** This service is still marked as "work in progress", and should not be relied upon in production.
+> This service is still marked as "work in progress", and should not be relied upon in production.
 > It has also evolved since first created as the "Component Information Protocol".

 The _Component Metadata Protocol_ is a MAVLink service for requesting metadata from (and about) MAVLink components.